ShchA317/AIS/lab4/report.md

 5) Set hyperparameter value back to one which produced max accuracy
 6) Repeat 2-5 steps for second hyperparameter

-Make a report including:
-- Each hyperparameter description and its impact on accuracy.
-- Hyperparameters’ values which were used to reach accuracy value 0.95
-- Graphs for these hyperparameters’ values

 ## Result

 plots for parameters